arnicas/interactive-vis-course/Week2/Readme.md

 * Scatterplot example: http://jsfiddle.net/gh/get/jquery/1.9.1/highslide-software/highcharts.com/tree/master/samples/highcharts/demo/scatter/
 * Using data in csv's: http://www.highcharts.com/docs/working-with-data/data-module (but this is super mysterious to me - hard to tell what controls what.)

 **Homework**:Make a line chart or bar chart with your data in HC using their tutorial or any of the examples.
-Check it in as a gist and send me the link.
+Check it in as a gist and send me the link to the gist.

 ## D3 Intro:

-* Reading in data with d3 and verifying it's there.
+* Read in data with d3 and verify it's there.

-* Taucharts and other libraries built on top of d3 - TODO link to libs.
+* Create <p> tags for your data, using the template in TODO file.

-* reproducible workflows - links
+### Homeworks

-### Homework:
+Read in one of your data files and verify your objects are there as expected.

-Read in one of your data files and verify your objects.
+**Homework**:Make a line chart or bar chart with your data in HC using their tutorial or any of the examples.
+Check it in as a gist and send me the link to the gist.

-### Review the static graphics you chose for critique.
+**Homework**: Pick a static graphic you think could be improved as an interactive.
+Email me the link by Monday end of the day with subject: "Static for Redesign."
+We will discuss some of them in class.